The Unauthorized Biography of Reinhold Messner: Writing and recording

+The album also featured the first track where the songwriting was solely credited to the band's drummer, Darren Jessee, in the song "Magic".
+He contributed a demo of the song to a compilation album the year prior under the title "The Magic That Holds the Sky Up from the Ground" before the song was reworked into the piano trio format for the album.

 The album was recorded in a three-month span.
 Unlike its predecessor, Whatever and Ever Amen, which was recorded at Folds's house in Chapel Hill, Reinhold Messner was recorded at several recording studios.
-It features a notable amount of overdubs such as a heavy use of string sections, french horns, and a prominent horn section in the lead single "Army".
+It features a notable amount of overdubs on nearly every song, such as a heavy use of string sections, french horns, and a dual horn section in the lead single "Army".
+The album's tracklist was nearly final, but the label requested that the album have at least one 'fun song', so the band recorded "Your Redneck Past" to fulfill the label's request.